 Maison Adrien Vacher - Apremont 1973 L'accession 2021

-“The embodiment of Savoy”
+"The Embodiment of Savoy"

 A hallmark of the Adrien Vacher estate’s wine-growing region, the Apremont “1973 L’accession” is a cuvée brimming with elegance and minerality.
 With its pale yellow color, it offers a bouquet of white flowers, such as honeysuckle, enhanced by citrus aromas.
 On the palate, this wine is lively and well-balanced.
-Ideal as an aperitif or paired with grilled fish and poultry in sauce.
+It’s ideal as an aperitif or paired with grilled fish and poultry in sauce.

 Starting at €99 on your first order